BugReportOnWeb/website/blogs/hello-world.md

 ### Now what?

 If I knew the answer to that, it wouldn\'t have taken me ages to get to this threshold that could have been a day\'s long journey.
 Yes, that\'s ME, hurray! \**sobs in the corner*\* But yeah it\'s gonna be a way to a new call, one that has been poking me for a long time.
-At least that would be something to keep by the side instead of letting it slip away, as I often do..
+At least that would be something to keep by the side instead of letting it slip away, as I often do.

 The steps are unknown, but so is life, isn\'t it?
 Maybe it would turn itself into an enormous blacked out machine, or perhaps just a relatively modest mini by the end.
 But both are fine in my opinion, as long as it functions as intended.
 Did you get all of that?
 I can already see it go...

 &nbsp;

 So, that\'s all for now I guess.
-Writing all of this was fun, and I hope to not destroy this way before I could have a change to be greeted by the curtains itself!
+Writing all of this was fun, and I hope to not destroy this way before I could have a chance to be greeted by the curtains itself!
 Come one guys, you know it all, there\'s no need to downplay it this early ;) On that note, I\'ll end my talk here.
 Until next time.
 Cheers!